-Turn it on when you want a paper trail beyond the OTA's terms or your
+Turn it on when you want a paper trail beyond the OTA's terms or your checkout-time checkbox.
+Common scenarios:

 Open Extras → Rental Agreements in the host sidebar (or /host?tab=rental-agreements).